 This quirky little apartment in the heart of Shumaysani comes with stylish interiors and an unbeatable location.
 You’ll find some great budget-friendly restaurants and bars right on your doorstep.
 The flat sleeps up to 6 guests in 3 bedrooms and comes with all the comforts of home.
 Plus, the rooftop comes with a private terrace.

-Charming Hostel in Amman: The Cabin Hostel
+Charming Hostel in Amman: The Wanderers

 Luxury Hotel in Amman: Bristol Hotel